Fayette Historic State Park - Garden, Michigan - Fall Colors

 Frequently Asked Questions About Fall Activities in the Upper Peninsula

-Where are the best fall colors in the Upper Peninsula?
+Where are the Best Fall Colors in the Upper Peninsula?

 There are many great places to enjoy fall colors in the Upper Peninsula.
 You can find the changing leaves all across the region, especially among the many state and national parks.
 That’s why there are so many great fall things to do in the Upper Peninsula.